 Archaeological sites

-You can view an Ordnance Survey map which shows the position of excavations in Burray and South Ronaldsay on the Megalithic Portal – click here.
+On the Megalithic Portal, you can view a map showing the position of excavations in Orkney – click here.

-Harra Brough, Broch or Nuraghe There is some doubt about whether this is a Broch as the site is inaccessible and the approach is said to be difficult and dangerous.
+Harra Brough, Broch or Nuraghe – Herston, South Ronaldsay (KW17 2RH click for map.
+There is some doubt about whether this is a Broch as the site is inaccessible and the approach is difficult and dangerous.
 However, viewed from the clifftop the site is fascinating.
-The Megalithic Portal describes it as follows: ‘A rather mysterious site… located on an extraordinary coastal outcrop named The Altar on the OS map [see, also, Canmore]
+The Megalithic Portal describes it as follows: ‘A rather mysterious site… located on an extraordinary coastal outcrop named The Altar on the OS map’ The Portal also has an excellent picture of The Alter [see, also, Canmore]

 Churches and churchyards

 There are a significant number of old chapels and churches dotted about the islands.
 Some are in ruins, others converted to housing and various other uses, and several are just memories.
-From around 1440, the three main churches on the two islands were linked.
+From around 1440, the three main churches on Burray and South Ronaldsay were linked.
 St. Peter’s church in the north of St Ronaldsay was united to the church of Our Lady (St Mary’s in the south) and to St Lawrence (aka St. Laurence) in Burray.

 South Ronaldsay was divided by the established church into two unequally sized parishes for much of the twentieth century.
 St Mary’s in the south was about half the size of St Peter’s in the north.
 South Ronaldsay also had several smaller chapels (nine in 1647) and later a couple of mission halls and a free church.

-Old St Mary’s Church aka Lady Kirk in Burwick, South Ronaldsay (KW17 2RN, click for map).
+Old St Mary’s Church aka Lady Kirk in Burwick, South Ronaldsay (KW17 2RN, click for map.
+The church is featured as our opening mage for this page).
 The kirk was probably established at this spot in the 11th century, however, the first record of it on a map dates from 1654.
 Before the opening of the Lady Kirk, there was a chapel (St Colm’s) a few hundred metres to the east dating from the ninth century or earlier (see below).

 Today, the church is no longer used as a parish church.
 That role is played by St Margaret’s Kirk in St Margaret’s Hope (see below).
 However, the building has been adopted by a group of local people who recognized its continuing significance historically and as a resource for the community.
 Here it is worth mentioning five elements that make it one of the most interesting places to visit in Orkney (and it is free!).
 When open/how to gain access